-- 16. OPERATIONAL CRITERIA: In the event that problems with the operational criteria of the business arise, including, but not limited to, parking shortages, delivery truck issues, hours of operation, or noise, the Zoning Administrator may hold a public hearing to review the situation and impose new or modified conditions of approval in response to the information received.
-The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6, of the City Code. - 17.
-COMMON AREA OPERATIONS: The approved hours of operation for the common area shall be limited to 7:00 a.m. to 10:00 p.m., seven days per week, which includes amplified sound.
+- 17. COMMON AREA OPERATIONS: The approved hours of operation for the podium common area shall be limited to 8:00 a.m. to 10:00 p.m., seven days per week, which includes amplified sound.
 In the event any problems arise with the hours of operation or noise, the Zoning Administrator may hold a public hearing to review common-area operations and impose new or modified conditions of approval in response to public comment received.
-The public hearing shall be conducted and noticed in accordance with Chapter 36, Article XVI, Division 6 of the City Code. - 18.
+The public hearing shall be conducted and noticed in accordance with Chapter 36 of the City Code. - 18.
 PARKING MANAGEMENT PLAN: Prior to building permit issuance, the applicant shall develop a parking management plan describing parking allocation for residents, guests, and/or commercial uses on the project site, subject to administrative approval by the Zoning Administrator prior to building permit issuance.